Originally published in 2021 . . .

 Might the 1960’s show forth this pattern?
 We had large scale social upheaval starting around 1959, then the space-race/moon landing.

 The metal mountain–a mountain full of “dead” metal, can also be contrasted with the paradisal mountain bursting with life in Gen. 1-2.
-No one expects to see a mountain lush with life, but this is the kind of paradox that suffuses Christian truth.
+No one expects to see a mountain lush with life, but this is the kind of paradox that suffuses the Christian faith.
 Perhaps the metal mountain can be seen as a kind of anti-paradise.
-Most every culture has some kind of sacred mountain, as mountains represent a union of heaven and earth.
-The metal mountain, then, would represent a bastardization of this reality, an “earth only” mountain.
+Most every culture has some kind of sacred mountain, as mountains represent a union of heaven and earth.^ The metal mountain, then, would represent a bastardization of this reality, an “earth only” mountain.